LIFE CYCLE TRACKER

 IUpdated nteractive Prototype

-The product manager and I interviewed many campaign managers, fundraising directors, and campaign staffs to understand the problem in-depth.
+The product manager and I interviewed many PAC data entry point of contact to understand the problem in-depth.
 We spent about 2 weeks scheduling and carrying out interviews, documenting our findings and coming up with workable goals to achieve with this project.

 Currently, the CRM does not have an IE specific report.
 The user has to navigate to a disbursement report and filter for IE transactions.
 Even after doing that he is not presented with data that is useful for him to keep track of the IE life cycle and next steps.
 Below is a screenshot of how an IE filtered disbursement report looks like at present.